FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network

-where in this formula $\bx \cdot \by$ denotes the standard inner product of $\bx$ and $\by$, the function $\chi_{[a,b)}$ is the indicator function of the interval $[a,b)$, and $y_{i,j}$ is the $j$-th entry of the vector $\by_i$. \nd{possibly push in here somewhere figure of $Q$, if place and time permits}

-The FSW embedding is essentially computed in three steps: first, a direction vector $\bv_i$ is used to project each $d$ dimensional vector to a scalar.
-We thus obtain a multiset of scalars which can then be sorted.
-This first step is the sort-type embedding used in SortMPNN, and it can be shown to be bi-Lipschitz on multisets of fixed cardinality \cite{balan2022permutation}.
-However, the disadvantage of taking $\by_i$ as the embedding is that it has the same cardinality as the multiset, and so this embedding is not readily applicable to multisets of different cardinalities.
-The next two steps of the FSW embedding can be seen as an attempt to fix this disadvantage.
+In addition to the input multiset $\bX$, it depends on parameters $\br{\bv_k, \xi_k}_{k=1}^{m-1}$, where each $\bv_k \in \S^{d-1}$ represents a direction vector and $\xi_k \in \RR$ represents a frequency.
+The embedding is computed in three steps: First, the direction $\bv_k$ is used to project the original multiset of vectors to a multiset of scalars $\brc{\bra{\bv_k,\bx_i}}_{i=1}^n$, which is then sorted: $\by_k = \sort\of{\brc{\bra{\bv_k,\bx_i}}_{i=1}^n}$.
+This step is similar to the sort-type embedding used in SortMPNN, and was shown to be bi-Lipschitz on multisets of fixed size \citep{balan2022permutation}.
+However, taking $\by_k$ directly as the embedding leads to an output dimension dependent on the input multiset's size, thus making the embedding unsuitable for varying-size multisets.
+The next steps address and resolve this limitation.

-In the second step, the vector $\by_i$ is identified with a step function $Q_{\by_i} $ (the quantile function, see interpretation in \citep{amir2024injective}).
-Then, in the third step, the \emph{cosine transform}, a variant of the Fourier transform, is applied to $Q_{\by_i}$, at the given frequency $\xi_i$, to obtain the final value $z_i$.
-Note that the integral in \eqref{eq:cosine} has a closed form solution, and the whole procedure can be computed with complexity linear in $n,d$.
-Moreover, the dimension of the parameters and output of the embedding does not depend on $n$, and thus this embedding is suitable for multisets of varying sizes.
+In the second step, the vector $\by_k$ is identified with a step function $Q_{\by_k}: \brs{0,1}\to\RR$, namely the \emph{quantile function} of the multiset $\brc{\bra{\bv_k,\bx_i}}_{i=1}^n$; see illustration in \cref{fig_quantile_function}.
+Then, in the third step, the \emph{cosine transform}, a variant of the Fourier transform, is applied to $Q_{\by_k}$, and sampled at the given frequency $\xi_k$, to obtain the final output coordinates $z_k$, $k=1,\ldots,m-1$.
+This is summarized by: Lastly, note that \cref{eq:sort,eq:cosine,eq:quantile} treat input multisets as uniform distributions over their elements, and thus are agnostic to the multiset size by design.
+To address this and ensure that multisets of different sizes but identical element-proportions are mapped to distinct outputs, the last output coordinate $z_m$ is set to the cardinality $\abs{\bX}$ of the input multiset $\bX$.
+Further details appear in \citep[Appendix A.1]{amir2024injective}.

-\ys{Not clear at all!} \paragraph{FSW-GNN} The FSW-GNN model processes input graphs $G=\br{V,E,X}$ by $T$ message-passing iterations according to the following recursive formula:
+Note that the integral in \cref{eq:cosine} has a closed-form solution, and the whole embedding can be computed with a complexity of $\mathcal{O}\of{m n d + m n \log n}$, similarly to simple aggregation functions such as sum pooling.
+Furthermore, the embedding parameters and output dimension do not depend on $n$, making this method suitable for multisets of different sizes. \paragraph{FSW-GNN} The FSW-GNN model processes input graphs $G=\br{V,E,X}$ by $T$ message-passing iterations:

 where the functions $\embfswt[t]$ are all instances of the FSW embedding, $\Phi^{\br{t}}$ are MLPs, and $\brs{\bx; \by}$ denotes column-wise concatenation of column vectors $\bx$ and $\by$.
 Finally, a graph-level output is computed by: